nhsd-exeter/dos-capacity-status-api/documentation/adr/005-domain_model_and_rest_interface.md

 - Capacity information held in the data model
 - Capacity going out

-Each stream of information contains slightly different views on the capacity information, we have therefore decided to adopt a three-serialiser approach in dealing with this use case.
-In doing this, we have a separate, well defined serialiser for each information stream.
-Each serialiser will be configured with its own set of validation rules specifically catered to handle its specified data stream.
-Each serialiser will also have its own defined mechanism to deal with passing the data along to the next information stream.
-This gives us clear separation of concerns for what each serialiser is doing.
+Each stream of information contains slightly different views on the capacity information, we have therefore decided to adopt a three-serializer approach in dealing with this use case.
+In doing this, we have a separate, well defined serializer for each information stream.
+Each serializer will be configured with its own set of validation rules specifically catered to handle its specified data stream.
+Each serializer will also have its own defined mechanism to deal with passing the data along to the next information stream.
+This gives us clear separation of concerns for what each serializer is doing.
 We therefore have:

-- Payload Serialiser - responsible for consuming the JSON payload from the request, validating the data, and converting the data into the format that the Data Model Serializer expects.
+- Payload Serializer - responsible for consuming the JSON payload from the request, validating the data, and converting the data into the format that the Data Model Serializer expects.
-- Data Model Serialiser - responsible for consuming the data from the Payload Serialiser, validating the data, and updating the Domain Model.
+- Data Model Serializer - responsible for consuming the data from the Payload Serializer, validating the data, and updating the Domain Model.
 Also responsible for retrieving capacity information from the Domain Model.
-- Response Serialiser - responsible for consuming the data from the Data Model Serializer, validating the data, and converting the data into JSON for the response.
+- Response Serializer - responsible for consuming the data from the Data Model Serializer, validating the data, and converting the data into JSON for the response.

 ### Domain Model